 You can define replacements for any fonts that might appear in your documents.
 If you receive from someone else a document containing fonts that you do not have on your system, LibreOffice will substitute fonts for those it does not find.
 You might prefer to specify a different font from the one that the program chooses.

+Note

+These choices do not affect the default font for your documents.
+To do that, you need to change the default template for documents, as described in Chapter 3.

 On the LibreOffice – Fonts page:

-Select the Apply Replacement Table option.
+Select the Apply replacement table option.

 Select or type the name of the font to be replaced in the Font box.
 (If you do not have this font on your system, it will not appear in the drop-down list in this box, so you need to type it in.)